coq/coq/doc/sphinx/language/gallina-extensions.rst

 structure *struct* of which the fields are |x_1|, …, |x_n|.
 Assume that `qualid` is declared as a canonical structure using the command

-.. cmd:: Canonical Structure @qualid.
+.. cmd:: Canonical Structure @qualid

 Then, each time an equation of the form ``(``\ |x_i| ``_)`` |eq_beta_delta_iota_zeta| |c_i| has to be
 solved during the type-checking process, `qualid` is used as a solution.